Hepatitis A

 Summary

-Hepatitis A is an infection caused by a virus that can be sexually transmitted.
-Infection with hepatitis A results in inflammation of the liver (hepatitis).
+Hepatitis A is an infection caused by the hepatitis A virus, which can be sexually transmitted.
+Hepatitis A infection can cause inflammation of the liver (hepatitis).

-Hepatitis A is transmitted when the feces (stool, shit) of a person infected with the virus comes into contact with the mouth of another person.
-The most common routes of transmission are sexual contact or ingesting contaminated food or water.
+Hepatitis A is passed when feces (stool, shit, poo) of a person with the virus comes into contact with the mouth of another person.
+The most common routes of transmission are sexual contact or ingesting (eating or drinking) contaminated food or water.

 Hepatitis A typically clears up on its own within two months of infection.

-A simple blood test can determine if an individual currently has hepatitis A, has had previous exposure to hepatitis A, or has been vaccinated for hepatitis A.
+A simple blood test can determine if an individual currently has a hepatitis A infection or has immunity to hepatitis A (after recovering from a past infection or being vaccinated).

-Routine hygiene (washing hands thoroughly after toilet use) and correct and consistent use of barrier methods (condoms, oral dams) for sexual activity involving the anus can reduce the risk of hepatitis A transmission.
+Routine hygiene (washing hands thoroughly after toilet use), and correct and consistent use of condoms and oral dams for sexual activity involving the anus, can reduce the risk of getting or passing on hepatitis A.

 Key messages on hepatitis A for clients are available here.